How to Style a Bedroom Without a Headboard

 Create a Gallery Wall

 A collection of framed artwork with a consistent theme or color palette can turn the wall above your bed into a statement.
-Play around with different layouts, like grids or asymmetrical arrangements, for a personalized touch.
+Try grid or asymmetrical layouts depending on your wall size.
+Symmetry works best for smaller spaces, while looser layouts suit larger walls.

 Place the Bed in the Corner of the Room